jundalisay/sp/content/en/material/principles/intro/chapter-02d.md

 writer:
   name: Juan
   url: https://www.linkedin.com/in/jundalisay/
-weight: 32
+weight: 7
 icon: "Juan"
 ---

-Chapter 3 explained the MSQ model.
+Chapter 3 will explain the MSQ model.

 The media are force particles that go into substances and quanta (which are non force particles).
 - The force particles are bolts